wijiyantho/Sanber51-Cypress-Kel2/README.md

 # Sanber51-Cypress-Kel2
-This Repo is intended as Group project to complete the quiz in QA class of Sanbercode Bootcamp Member of Kelompok 2 :
+This Repo is intended as Group project to complete the quiz in QA class of Sanbercode Bootcamp.

+Member of Kelompok 2 :
 1. Juliandita Safira Hisbillah
 2. Kurniawan